Discover the different factors affecting your mic audio quality and learn more about how to make your mic sound better.

 If your Xbox mic and chat mixer levels aren’t balanced enough, it may cause you to lose out on a good gaming experience.
 To help you with this, here is a step-by-step guide on how to make your mic sound better on Xbox:

 - Plug your headset into your Xbox controller.
 Press the glowing Xbox icon to access the menu.

 - Click on Audio and adjust your audio settings as desired.
-This Youtube tutorial can show you how it’s done.

 There aren’t any customizable mic sensitivity settings on Xbox.
 However, you can bypass this by covering your headset mic with a mic foam cover.
 This can help reduce background noise from getting picked up by your mic.